Chichen Itza: Tourism

 In 1972, Mexico enacted the Ley Federal Sobre Monumentos y Zonas Arqueológicas, Artísticas e Históricas (Federal Law over Monuments and Archeological, Artistic and Historic Sites) that put all the nation's pre-Columbian monuments, including those at Chichen Itza, under federal ownership.
 There were now hundreds, if not thousands, of visitors every year to Chichen Itza, and more were expected with the development of the Cancún resort area to the east.

 In the 1980s, Chichen Itza began to receive an influx of visitors on the day of the spring equinox.
 Today several thousand show up to see the light-and-shadow effect on the Temple of Kukulcán during which the feathered serpent appears to crawl down the side of the pyramid.
 Tour guides will also demonstrate a unique the acoustical effect at Chichen Itza: a handclap before the staircase of the El Castillo pyramid will produce by an echo that resembles the chirp of a bird, similar to that of the quetzal as investigated by Declercq.

 Chichen Itza, a UNESCO World Heritage Site, is the second-most visited of Mexico's archeological sites.
-The archeological site draws many visitors from the popular tourist resort of Cancún, who make a day trip on tour buses.
+The archeological site draws many visitors from the popular tourist resorts in Cancún, who make a day trip on tour buses.

 In 2007, Chichen Itza's Temple of Kukulcán (El Castillo) was named one of the New Seven Wonders of the World after a worldwide vote.
 Despite the fact that the vote was sponsored by a commercial enterprise, and that its methodology was criticized, the vote was embraced by government and tourism officials in Mexico who projected that as a result of the publicity the number of tourists to Chichen would double by 2012.EFE 2007 The ensuing publicity re-ignited debate in Mexico over the ownership of the site, which culminated on 29 March 2010 when the state of Yucatán purchased the land upon which the most recognized monuments rest from owner Hans Juergen Thies Barbachano.

 INAH, which manages the site, has closed a number of monuments to public access.
 While visitors can walk around them, they can no longer climb them or go inside their chambers.
 Climbing access to El Castillo was closed after a San Diego, California, woman fell to her death in 2006.